5G Frequencies in the UK

 What 5G frequencies may be used in future?

-At the time of writing (August 2024), the UK’s second 5G spectrum auction (covering spectrum in the 700MHz and 3.6-3.8GHz bands) has long concluded, and the four main networks have each secured spectrum from it.
+At the time of writing (December 2025), the UK’s third 5G spectrum auction (covering spectrum in the 26GHz and 40GHz bands) has recently concluded, and the main networks have all secured spectrum from it.

 Ofcom is also looking into potentially opening up the 32GHz, 37-43.5GHz and 66-71GHz bands to mobile networks at some point in the future.

-Beyond auctions, it’s possible that some of the spectrum currently being used for 4G, 3G and 2G networks could be repurposed to support 5G.
-Indeed, networks are starting to shut down their 3G services now, so additional spectrum should soon be freed up.
+Beyond auctions, it’s possible that some of the spectrum currently or previously being used for 4G, 3G and 2G networks could be repurposed to support 5G.
+Indeed, most networks have shut down their 3G services now, so additional spectrum could soon be used for 5G.
 This spectrum is quite low frequency, ranging from 800MHz to 2600MHz.

 How much 5G spectrum do the UK’s networks have?